nhsuk/nhsuk-frontend/docs/installation/installing-compiled.md

-# Installing using compiled files
+# Install NHS Frontend using our compiled files

-When installing NHS.UK Frontend using compiled files, you are using compiled and minified versions of the stylesheet and JavaScript.
+This means that you're using compiled and minified versions of the stylesheet and JavaScript.

-This means that you will not be able to:
+So you'll not be able to:

-- selectively include CSS for individual components.
+- include CSS selectively for individual components
-- build your own styles or components based on the colour variables or typography and spacing mixins.
+- build your own styles or components, based on colour variables, typography and spacing mixins
-- use the component Nunjucks templates.
+- use the component Nunjucks templates

-If you require any of this functionality, you should [install using npm](/docs/installation/installing-with-npm.md) instead.
+If you need any of this functionality, you should [install using npm](/docs/installation/installing-with-npm.md).

 ## Installation